Masking for a Friend - 99% Invisible

 Over 100 years ago, China was the scene of another devastating epidemic called the Manchurian Plague of 1910.
 Back then, Manchuria was a contested territory—Russia, China, and Japan all claimed it was theirs and even called it the “cockpit of Asia.”
 But in 1910 this contested territory became the site of an incredibly deadly outbreak of plague.
 The mortality rate was so high that 95% or more of those that were infected died within just a few days of contracting it.

 Christos Lynteris is a medical anthropologist at the University of St. Andrews in the UK.
 He says that at the time photos of that outbreak in Manchuria were seen in newspapers around the world.
-“Photography played a key role in establishing this idea of a global outbreak or allow outbreak which is spreading across the globe,” explains Lynteris.
+“Photography played a key role in establishing this idea of a global outbreak, an outbreak which is spreading across the globe,” explains Lynteris.
 Masks had been used in a clinical setting as early as 1897, but not systematically by the general public during an epidemic.

 That all changed in Manchuria because of a doctor named Wu Lien-teh.
 Wu was a young Chinese-Malaysian doctor who had gone abroad to study medicine in Europe, in Germany, and France and the UK.
-The Qing Dynasty government called him in to lead the Chinese efforts against the plague, and was immediately greeted with disdain from his Russian, Japanese, British, and French counterparts in the medical field.
-But he was a brilliant scientist and quickly deduced that this was pneumonic plague, meaning it was airborne and spread through droplets in the air.
+The Qing Dynasty government called him in to lead the Chinese efforts against the plague, and he was immediately greeted with disdain from his Russian, Japanese, British, and French counterparts in the medical field.
+But he was a brilliant scientist and quickly deduced that this disease was a pneumonic plague, meaning it was airborne and spread through droplets in the air.
 At the time, most of the experts thought the plague was being spread by rats.
-Wu Lien-teh became convinced that the plague bacteria was spreading through the air, which he was right about!
+Wu Lien-teh became convinced that the plague bacteria was spreading through the air, which he was right about.
 Based on that theory he made a fairly simple suggestion that people should start covering their mouth and nose with face masks.

 Wu believed that all of his medical staff, as well as the general public, should wear masks, but other doctors wouldn’t listen to him possibly because of his young age and race.
 One French doctor named Gérald Mesny openly antagonized him and refused to wear his mask.
 Soon after, Mesny caught the plague and died vindicating Wu’s theory.
 After Mesny’s death, everyone began wearing Wu’s mask.
 People began photographing it and it became a symbol of medical success and the plague ended after 7 months.
-The government implemented a lot of epidemic practices that we still see today—people began masks, quarantining patients, and cutting off travel to limit exposure.
+The government implemented a lot of epidemic practices that we still see today—wearing masks, quarantining patients, and cutting off travel to limit exposure.

 The 1918 Influenza

-Note: Correction: The Manchurian Plague was incorrectly referred to as a virus in one instance of the podcast.
-The plague is a bacteria, not a virus.